Boeing plans buyouts, layoffs for engineers in first of three cuts for 2017

-Boeing announced internally on Tuesday a new round of employee buyouts for engineers company-wide, and warned that layoff notices will follow later this month to engineers in Washington state.
-Two more rounds will follow later this year, a memo to employees said.
+Boeing unveiled Tuesday a new round of buyouts for engineers companywide, and warned that layoff notices will follow later for engineers in Washington state.
+Two more rounds are likely later this year.
+A similar buyout offer is expected Wednesday for some production workers.

-Boeing announced internally on Tuesday a new round of employee buyouts for engineers company-wide, and warned that layoff notices will follow later this month to engineers in Washington state.
+Boeing announced internally on Tuesday a new round of employee buyouts for engineers companywide, and warned that layoff notices will follow later this month for engineers in Washington state.

-Management did not cite a target for the number of projected job cuts.
+Management did not disclose a target for the number of projected job cuts.

-John Hamilton, vice president of engineering at Boeing Commercial Airplanes (BCA), sent a memo on the job cuts shortly after noon to all BCA engineering employees, managers and executives.
+Last month, company vice chairman Ray Conner and the new chief executive of Boeing Commercial Airplanes (BCA), Kevin McAllister, warned that further employment reductions loomed in 2017.

-“As we enter 2017, our plan calls for us to reduce our Engineering staff,” Hamilton told employees.
-“I realize some of this news is unpleasant.
-But I wanted to respect your right to know what is occurring this year.”
+John Hamilton, BCA vice president of engineering, sent a memo on the job cuts shortly after noon Tuesday to all BCA engineering employees, managers and executives.

 Most Read Stories